Ericsson/zoti/docs/index.md

 Abstraction comes at a high price.
-: The effort of describing a transformational synthesis flow from specification components to code is justified when conventional means of abstraction (i.e. technology stacks, runtime libraries, etc.) imply an unacceptable performance loss.
-Otherwise reusing existing (possibly platform-specific) high-level constructs is advised in favor of "reinventing the wheel".
+: The effort of describing a transformational synthesis flow from specification to code is justified when conventional means of abstraction (i.e. technology stacks, runtime libraries, etc.) imply an unacceptable performance loss.
+Otherwise ZOTI should not compete with working (possibly platform-specific) solutions, but rather embrace them by design.

 Be a cog in a larger machinery.
-: In order to be of any use in system design and development, ZOTI focuses on solving a clearly-delimited, relatively small problem: target code generation.
+: In order to be of any use in system design and development, ZOTI focuses on solving a relatively small problem: target code generation.
 That way not only does the methodology become a scrutinizable and validatable process, but it clearly transfers responsibility for decision-making to other components in the larger design flow: model-based design space exploration upstream and platform-speific CAD tools (e.g., compilers) downstream.

 Do one thing and do it well.
 : Although sketched above as a small and well-delimited task, target